PrincetonUniversity/slurm_mnist/README.md

 # Installing and Running TensorFlow on the HPC Clusters

 [TensorFlow](https://www.tensorflow.org) is a popular deep learning library for training artificial neural networks.
 The installation instructions depend on the version and cluster.
+This page covers version 2.x.
 Directions for TensorFlow 1.x are [here](version_1.x/README.md).

 # Version 2.x